-In August 1961, the Sisters, Servants of the Immaculate Heart of Mary arrived to staff the newly constructed school.
-Until the building was completed, the sisters taught grades one and two in the basement of the church, and grades three and four were taught in an unoccupied two room school in Bristol.
-In October 1961, the school was dedicated by Archbishop O’Brien.
+In August 1961, the Sisters, Servants of the Immaculate Heart of Mary, arrived to staff the newly constructed school.
+Until the building was completed, the sisters taught first and second grades in the basement of the Church, while third and fourth grades were taught in an unoccupied two room school in Bristol.
+In October 1961, our school was dedicated by Archbishop O’Brien.
 Each year a grade was added to the school.
-The first class graduated in June 1965, establishing a long line of traditions and the fulfillment of the hopes and dreams of the founders of Saint Matthew School.
+The first class graduated in June 1965, establishing a long line of traditions and the fulfillment of the hopes and dreams of the founders of the Parish and school communities.

 Since its early days, while rooted in tradition, our school has always been committed to growth and change in the best interest of the children and families we serve.
 Originally only for children of the Parish, enrollment is now open to all.
 In commitment to providing an exceptional education, our Middle School is departmentalized, with courses being taught by teachers with experience and degrees in the areas they teach.
 Our curriculum has been enhanced with Honors Math for Grades 6-8, Spanish for all students, and many opportunities for computer science and robotics.

 In 2005, Father Brian Monnerat engaged the Parish in a capital campaign, allowing us to construct our state-of-the art Library Media Center and Kindergarten classroom.

 At the conclusion of the 2015-2016 school year, the Sisters, Servants of the Immaculate Heart of Mary completed their loving service to the school community.
 We are forever indebted to Sr. Christina Joseph, Sister Regina Matulka, and all of the Sisters who cared for our school community for so many years.